dotnet/docs-maui/docs/android/emulator/device-manager.md

 :::image type="content" source="media/device-manager/win/01-devices-dialog-sml.png" alt-text="Screenshot of the Android Device Manager in the Devices tab." lightbox="media/device-manager/win/01-devices-dialog.png":::

-You use the Android Device Manager to create and configure _Android Virtual Devices_ (AVDs) that run in the [Android Emulator](~/android/deploy-test/debugging/debug-on-emulator.md).
+You use the Android Device Manager to create and configure AVDs that run in the [Android Emulator](~/android/deploy-test/debugging/debug-on-emulator.md).
 Each AVD is an emulator configuration that simulates a physical Android device.
 This makes it possible to run and test your app in a variety of configurations that simulate different physical Android devices.

 ## Requirements

 To use the Android Device Manager, you will need the following items:

-- Visual Studio 2019 Community, Professional, or Enterprise.

-- OR Visual Studio 2017 version 15.8 or later is required.
+- Visual Studio 2022 version 17.1 Preview.
 Visual Studio Community, Professional, and Enterprise editions are supported.

 - Visual Studio Tools for Xamarin version 4.9 or later.